Cat & Kitten Adoption FAQ’s

 Where does the adoption donation go?

-The donation helps cover the costs incurred while the cat/kitten was in the care of Animal & Bird Hospitals of Tampa, such as exams, blood tests, 1st vaccines, spay/neuter, food and medications.
+The donation helps cover the costs incurred while the cat/kitten was in the care of our hospitals, such as exams, blood tests, 1st vaccines, spay/neuter, food and medications.

 Are the vaccines and exams covered by the adoption donation?